kwebio/kweb-core/docs/_posts/2017-03-03-getting-started.md

 ### What you should know

-Kweb is built on [Kotlin 1.1](http://kotlinlang.org/), you should have some familiarity with Kotlin and the Java ecosystem on which it's built.
+Kweb is built on [Kotlin 1.1](http://kotlinlang.org/), you should have some familiarity from Kotlin and the Java ecosystem on which it's built.

 ### Adding a Kweb dependency